UNLOCK FREE TRAINING

 What Are The Wholesaling Laws In Virginia?

-While wholesaling real estate is not specifically mentioned in Virginia legal code, the laws in Virginia governing real estate sales are contained in the Code of Virginia Title 54.1 Subtitle II Chapter 21.
-Real Estate Brokers, Sales Persons and Rental Location Agents.
+While wholesaling real estate is not specifically mentioned in the Virginia legal code, the laws governing real estate sales are contained in the Code of Virginia Title 54.1 Subtitle II Chapter 21.
+Real Estate Brokers, Sales Persons, and Rental Location Agents.

-Part of your job as a flipper is to do your due diligence concerning the legalities of putting together a wholesale deal.
-To start, we suggest you focus on the following key statutes.
+Part of your job as a wholesaler is to do your due diligence concerning the legalities of putting together a wholesale deal.
+To start, we suggest you focus on the following statutes.

 Professions & Occupations